mohitverma174/Temperature-convertor-/README.md

 # Temperature-convertor-
-I have created this Temperature using Html ,CSS, Javascript.
+I have created this Temperature convertor website using Html ,CSS, Javascript.